Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Questing in Guild Wars works very different to other games.

-First, there is the so called personal story.
-These are story missions you get to to every 10 levels if you are under level 80 or just back to back if you play the expansion story / living world story.
+First, there is the personal story.
+These are story missions you get every 10 levels if you are under level 80 or just back to back if you play the expansion story / living world story.

 For leveling you would usually quest in other MMOs or grind mobs.
 In guild wars there quests do not exist.
 However you will find hearts scattered around the map.
 These are basically locally bound quest that you automatically accept once you enter the area and halt once you leave it again.